hellochitty/Hawt-Sawce/docs/README.md

  3. Check-in and review hot sauces
  4. Have a feed of all reviews
  5. Maintain and view a personal profile
- 6. Search for their favourite hot sauces
- 7. Add bookmarks for hot sauces they want to try

 ### 1. Log-In / Sign-Up
 Logins and signups both occur on a static splash page/presentational component.